Today a brand new exhibition, Made in Sheffield, opened at Millennium Gallery where it will run until 8th January 2017.

 One of the most recent technologies to be used in millinery is laser cutting.
-I’d seen some fabulous geometric, flora and fauna based designs via my daily Pintrest forays, but they just didn’t feel right with my “traditional” brief.
+I’d seen some fabulous geometric, flora and fauna based designs via my daily Pinterest forays, but they just didn’t feel right with my “traditional” brief.

-So design inspiration chosen, materials chosen, I just had to think about the technicalities of a practice that I knew nothing about (I really wasn’t making life easy for myself with this idea!).
-My next port of call was to see our resident “laserist” at Exchange Place Studios, the brilliant Giles Grover of Small Machines.
+So design inspiration chosen, materials chosen, I just had to think about the technicalities of a practice that I knew nothing about.
+I really wasn’t making life easy for myself with this idea!

 Small Machines, Big Ideas!

 Giles normally makes toys, but not just any old toys.
 Cool toys.
 Toys that come in kit form that you can build yourself.
 Toys that work by hydraulics, or shoot stuff.

 Giles and myself had a long chat in January this year about the capabilities of his kit, the limitations of my material of choice and ironed out quite a few potential hazards.
 We agreed we would come back together once the invitation to exhibit was formalised.

-Whilst I wanted the design to incorporate a brogue toe cap, I wanted to avoid the hat looking too “shoe-like”, I’m not Elsa Schiaparelli!
+Whilst I wanted the design to incorporate a brogue toe cap, I wanted to avoid the hat looking too “shoe-like”.
+I’m not Elsa Schiaparelli!

 This was quite time consuming as I was learning the programme at the same time, but I was very pleased with the results